LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

-LeBron James and his Los Angeles Lakers teammates take the court versus the Golden State Warriors in the 2023 NBA Playoffs, at 9:00 PM ET on Thursday.
+LeBron James will hope to make a difference for the Los Angeles Lakers at 8:30 PM on Saturday versus the Golden State Warriors in the 2023 NBA Playoffs.

-Let's dive into the prop bets available for James, using stats and trends to make good predictions.
+Let's break down the prop bets available for James, using stats and trends to make good predictions.

 LeBron James Prop Bets vs. the Warriors